 Feed your hangover with something hearty and wholesome.
-If you’ve got no energy to cook for yourself, let our Breakfast Chef Cam whip you up something amazing.
-Kick-start the day with one of our Working Boat brunches, and tuck into generous portions of proper Cornish pub grub.
-Our breakfast is definitely worth getting out of bed for!
+If you’ve got no energy to cook for yourself, head upstairs to our hotel, The Greenbank, for a slap-up brunch.
+It’s definitely worth rolling out of bed for!

 GET SOME FRESH AIR WITH A LIGHT STROLL

 The best way to fight the beer fear is to get out and about.
 Falmouth’s beautiful seaside vibe is the perfect place to get those muscles moving and endorphins flowing.
 If you’re feeling particularly fragile, we’d suggest a light stroll along Gyllyngvase Beach seafront.
 It’s flat, scenic and the sea breeze is ideal for reviving those tired eyes.
 If you’re feeling more adventurous, why not try the Swanpool to Maenporth coastal walk, or Flushing to Mylor, taking in views of the Carrick Roads as you go?